sulay01/Acme-Corp-PowerBI-xls/README.md

-# Acme Corporation SEO Traffic Analysis
+# Acme Corporation SEO Traffic Analysis for Coalition Technologies
+Author: Sulay Cay
+Date: 03-Feb-2025

 ## Overview
 This repository contains the **SEO Traffic Analysis Report** for Acme Corporation, prepared by **Sulay Cay**.
 It includes a comprehensive analysis of organic traffic trends, key findings, technical SEO insights, and actionable recommendations.
 The report now incorporates **country-specific traffic data**, providing deeper insights into how different regions contribute to overall SEO performance.